Suzanna-Linn/slua/docs/moving-datatypes.md

 They can take a buffer of 16 or more bytes and get the uuid in numeric format from the first 16 bytes.

 The variables that contain an uuid have these properties:
 - **istruthy** : returns true if the variable has an uuid, false if it is "" or NULL_KEY.
-It¡s mostly used with an if command:
+It's mostly used with an if command:
   - <code class="language-sluab">if someUuid.istruthy then</code>
 - **bytes** : returns a string with the uuid in numeric format (16 characters):
   - <code class="language-sluab">print(someUuid.bytes)  -- > ??8NK_?Έm?;?A</code>